Leonie Reisberg

 Leonie Reisberg is an Australian photographer.

 Biography

 Leonie Reisberg was born in 1955 in Melbourne, and studied Photography at R.M.I.T. for 2 years then at Prahran College of Advanced Education for a further 2 years.
 After teaching for a year, she went to U.S. to study for her Master of Fine Arts at the School of the Art Institute of Chicago.

 In 1978 Reisberg returned to Melbourne to work as a graphic designer before moving to Adelaide in 1979 where she took up a lectureship in Photography at Torrens College.
 In 1982 the Visual Arts Board of the Australia Council granted her a participation fee through their regional development program for a national touring exhibition conducted over 1981-2.

-Reisberg continued to exhibit nationally and internationally into the 1990s and has works in major collections in Australia and overseas.
+Reisberg exhibited nationally and internationally into the 1990s, and at major Australia galleries in the 2000s.

+Works by Reisberg may be found in major collections in Australia and overseas.
+Since the 1990s she has practiced as an art therapist.